ozma-io/ozma/README.md

    - Keycloak Admin: Username `admin`, password is auto-generated (check your Heroku app config vars)

 6. Important Notes:
-   - The PostgreSQL hobby-dev plan has a 10,000 row limit
    - Heroku's container stack has a startup timeout of 60 seconds
    - File storage is ephemeral - use external storage for production